-- 3. Using the relevant applicant pool as the benchmark, do triggers exist for PWD and/or PWTD among the qualified internal applicants for any of the mission-critical occupations (MCO)?
+3. Using the relevant applicant pool as the benchmark, do triggers exist for PWD and/or PWTD among the qualified internal applicants for any of the mission-critical occupations (MCO)?
 If "yes", please describe the triggers below.
-Select "n/a" if the applicant data is not available for your agency, and describe your plan to provide the data in the text box. - a.
-Qualified Applicants for MCO (PWD)
+Select "n/a" if the applicant data is not available for your agency, and describe your plan to provide the data in the text box.

+b.
+Qualified Applicants for MCO (PWTD)

-Triggers exist for the 0570 series because the qualified internal applicants for PWD (4.2%) is lower than the relevant applicant pool for PWD (5.3%).
-Triggers exists for PWTD (2.8%) too, which is lower than the relevant applicant pool for PWTD (5.3%).
-The qualified applicant pools that self-identified for the 0110 and 0905 series were too small to analyze.
+Triggers exist for the 0301 series because the qualified internal applicants for PWD (9.2%) is lower than the relevant applicant pool for PWD (12.2%).
+Triggers exist for the 0570 series because the qualified internal applicants for PWD (8.8%) is lower than the relevant applicant pool for PWD (16.1%).